It is the process of producing genetically identical individuals of an organism, either naturally or artificially.

 These successes provided hope that similar techniques (using surrogate mothers from another species) could be used to clone extinct species.

-Anticipating this possibility, tissue samples from the last bucardo (Pyrenean ibex) were frozen in liquid nitrogen immediately after its death in 2000.
+Anticipating this possibility, tissue samples from the last bucardo (Pyrenean ibex) were frozen in liquid nitrogen immediately after it died in 2000.
 Researchers are also considering cloning endangered species such as the giant panda and the cheetah.

-In 2002, geneticists at the Australian Museum announced that they had replicated the DNA of the thylacine (Tasmanian tiger), at the time it was extinct for about 65 years, using the polymerase chain reaction.
+In 2002, geneticists at the Australian Museum announced that they had replicated the thylacine (Tasmanian tiger) DNA at the time it was extinct for about 65 years, using the polymerase chain reaction.

-However, on February 15, 2005, the museum announced that it was stopping the project after tests showed that the DNA (DNA) of the specimens had been too degraded by the preservative (ethanol).
+However, on February 15, 2005, the museum announced that it was stopping the project after tests showed that the specimens’ DNA (DNA) had too degraded by the preservative (ethanol).

-On May 15, 2005, it was announced that the thylacine project would resume, with new participation from researchers in New South Wales and Victoria.
+On May 15, 2005, the thylacine project was announced to resume, with new participation from researchers in New South Wales and Victoria.